 In Equestria: A History Revealed, the narrator thinks she's the only legitimate historical essay writer because she's the only one brave enough to tell the "truth", and dismisses all other works of real historians as false.
 She even calls herself the one true historian in Equestria at one point.

-In Dawn of the Planet of the Apes, much like the original movies, there's the Ape Shall Not Kill Ape rule, which Koba tried to use to save his own skin.
-Caesar declared that he was no ape.
+In Dawn of the Planet of the Apes, much like the original movies, there's the Ape Shall Not Kill Ape rule, which Koba uses to taunt Caesar at the end.
+Caesar responded by declaring that he was no ape.
 Given how Koba already violated that rule by trying to assassinate Caesar and murdering Ash, this trope holds some real weight for once.

 Sansa maintains her belief in a fairytale world of Knights in Shining Armor, despite repeatedly confronting evidence that a knight is really just a thug with a sword, by declaring that any knight who doesn't live up to her expectations and their vows to protect the innocent is obviously "no true knight."
 She seems to be sticking to this even after acquiring Jade-Colored Glasses by recognizing that true knights, if they exist at all, are very rare.
 This one is a bit questionable under the "objective guidelines of behavior" exception since, as noted, to become a knight you have to make certain vows to protect the innocent, fight with honor, protect women etc. It might be more accurate to say that "true knights" are actually in the minority in the setting, and indeed, at least one character responds by saying that "there are no true knights."